RF Guru

 Construction Highlights

-- Dual-core ferrite stack for thermal & magnetic overhead
+- Dual-core structure for thermal & magnetic overhead

 - HV internal coating for corona resistance